JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

 such as NWCHem.

-In the following code snippet we show how the rates are prepared to run a Time of Flight simulation using MythiCaL.
+In the following code snippet we show how the rates are prepared to run a Time of Flight simulation using _MythiCaL_.
 The rates are stored in a nested unordered_map.
 The keys of both maps are the site indices.

 We have defined a cutoff distance of $$2.0$$ nm for neighboring sites.
 Only sites within this cutoff distance will be considered a potential hopping site.
 We then proceed to define several of the constants.

-I have made use of the Marcus rate equation pacakged with MythiCaL to actually calculate the rates, the appropriate include line is
+I have made use of the Marcus rate equation pacakged with _MythiCaL_ to actually calculate the rates, the appropriate include line is

 ```c++